 He has appeared as counsel in many leading cases, and on hundreds of occasions in the Employment Court, the Labour Court, the Arbitration Court, the Employment Relations Authority, the Employment Tribunal, the Waterfront Industry Tribunal, the Human Rights Review Tribunal, the Complaints Review Tribunal, the Court of Appeal, the High Court, the District Court, and in arbitrations.

 Rob has advised on and managed many hundreds of investigations, mediations and disciplinary procedures, and he has been involved in around 400 mediations as either counsel or mediator.
 He was a founding member of the Institute of Employment Arbitrators and Mediators Inc. and is a member of the Arbitrators’ and Mediators’ Institute of New Zealand Inc. He is a trained mediator.
 He has acted as an arbitrator.

 Rob was previously Chair of the Employment and Industrial Relations Law Committee of the International Bar Association, and he is a former member of the Executive Council of the Global Employment Institute.
-Since 1995 he has been a part-time lecturer on employment law at Auckland University Law School.
+Rob was for 20 years a part-time lecturer on employment law at Auckland University Law School.